 Field Description Max Tx Power Determines the maximum power level that can be used by the radio in dBm.
 The values are governed by compliance requirements based on the country, radio, and antenna selected, and will vary by AP.
-Fallback Channel Specify a 5GHz channel that the radio will adopt if DFS (Dynamic Frequency Selection) fails.
+Fallback Channel selected, and will vary by AP.
+Specify a 5GHz channel that the radio will adopt if DFS (Dynamic Frequency Selection) fails.
 ExtremeWireless APs support up to 9 channels.
 The following setting is supported on ExtremeWireless access point models AP3xx, AP4xx, and AP5xx that are configured for a Centralized site.
+Note: DFS is not supported on a radio configured for Mesh.
 Return to configured channel after failed event.
 When selected, the device returns to the configured radio channel after a DFS failed event.
 When this option is enabled, the following options display: DFS Revert Hold Time.
 The amount of time that a device will stay on a fallback channel before returning to the selected DFS channel.
-Valid values are 30 to 3600 DFS Revert Client Aware.
+Valid values are 30 to 3600 minutes.
+The default value is 90 minutes.
+DFS Revert Client Aware.
 A threshold that determines if the radio will revert back to the DFS channel after moving to the configured channel.
 In addition to DFS Revert Hold Time, the radio client count also has to drop below the configured threshold.
 If the number of clients using the radio channel is less than the configured threshold, the radio will revert to the DFS channel.
 Valid values are 1 - 255.
-The default value is 0.
-Zero indicates that the conditioning based on number of clients is ignored.
+The default value is O. Zero indicates that the conditioning based on number of clients is ignored.

-Table 49: Radio Properties (continued)
+Table 51: Radio Properties (continued)

-Advanced AP Settings on page 146 Professional Install Settings on page 150
+Advanced AP Settings on page 175 Professional Install Settings on page 182